Shankhaprakshalana – Yogic Intestinal Cleanse

 "Shankhaprakshalana purifies the body.
 By practicing with care, one gets a luminous or shining body."
-Gheranda Samhita
+Gheranda Samhita, 17th century text

-A woman wrote to me five months after her first intestinal cleansing:
+A woman wrote to me five months after her first intestinal cleanse:

 Hatha Yoga

 Hatha Yoga is a part of the yoga tradition.
-It includes the physical cleansing processes, which remove toxins and waste products, and dissolve the coarser tensions in the body.
+It includes the physical cleansing processes, which can resolve imbalance and tension in the body that stands in the way of your well-being.
 The state of health can be improved with Hatha Yoga.
-Stomach problems and indigestion, psychosomatic illnesses such as diabetes, asthma and migraine can be relieved, even cured, with yoga.
+Digestive issues, asthma, migraines, and even diabetes can be relieved and sometimes cured.

-A young man with diabetes stayed at Haa Retreat Center on a longer course.
-His pancreas did not produce any insulin at all when he arrived, and he had to take insulin several times a day.
+On a retreat that I was teaching a young man with diabetes participated.
+His pancreas did not produce any insulin at all when he arrived at Haa Retreat Center.
+He had to take insulin several times a day.
 After just a couple of days of yoga training, his insulin requirement decreased.
 We teachers had prepared him for the possibility of change after the intestinal cleansing, but we did not expect such a quick response.
 His pancreas began to work, and towards the end of the course he needed very little supplementary insulin.

 Ha stands for the sun and tha for the moon.
 The sun - warm, active and physical.
 The moon - cool, passive and mental, reflecting the sun's light.

 Hatha Yoga is built upon the knowledge of how to bring the body's organs and functions into mutual balance, thereby creating a harmonious foundation in the physical and mental state.
-Quite often, restlessness indicates an imbalance in the body.
+Restlessness is often a sign of an imbalance in the body.

-Physiologically, the yogic principle concerning the balance between heat and cold, exertion and relaxation and between expansion and absorption can be described along with the two complimentary functions of the autonomic nervous system, the sympathetic and the parasympathetic.
-For example, in fighting situations, the active functions are stimulated: The pupils dilate, blood rushes from the inner organs to the muscles, the heart beats faster and respiration increases.
-These functions decrease when we rest.
+Physiologically, the yogic principle of balance between heat and cold, exertion and relaxation or expansion and absorption can be likened to the two complimentary functions of the autonomic nervous system, the sympathetic and parasympathetic.
+When we feel stressed or threatened, the sympathetic nervous system responds: The pupils dilate, blood rushes from the inner organs to the muscles, the heart beats faster and respiration increases.
+When we are able to relax again, the parasympathetic causes an opposite physiological response: the muscles relax, the digestion increases, etc.

-Stress has to do with an imbalance between these two functions, between sun and moon energy, in that both are active simultaneously and can be said to work against each other.
-This can lead to the occurrence of all sorts of complications, physical as well as mental.
+Chronic stress is the result of an imbalance between these two functions, between sun and moon energy, In the autonomic nervous system it can be seen as a constant sympathetic activity, even when trying to rest.
+This can lead to all sorts of complications, physical as well as mental.

-The cleansing processes of Hatha Yoga remove fundamental tensions, which stand in the way of your clarity and concentration.
+The cleansing processes of Hatha Yoga remove fundamental tensions, that stand in the way of your clarity and concentration.
 They are divided into six main groups: Shat Karma.
 Some of the simpler methods are, for example, brushing the teeth and cleaning the scalp.
-In one text, Gheranda Samhita, they are described alongside other more comprehensive methods.
+In the text, Gheranda Samhita, they are described alongside other more comprehensive methods.

-Such cleansing processes are Nose Cleansing, Neti, where salt water at body temperature is poured through the nose (see Nose Cleansing), and stomach cleansing, Kunjal Kriya, where salt water is drunk on an empty stomach and then vomited.
-Also stomach exercises such as Agnisar and Nauli, where the muscles of the abdomen are rotated, massaging the intestines and kindling the digestion.
+Such cleansing processes include nose cleansing, Neti, where salt water at body temperature is poured through the nasal pasage and stomach cleansing, Kunjal Kriya, where salt water is consumed on an empty stomach and then expelled by vomiting.
+The are exercises for the stomach such as Agnisar and Nauli, where the muscles of the abdomen are rotated, massaging the intestines and stimulating the digestion.
 The breathing exercise Kapalabhati cleanses the lungs.
-It is also said to "purify the frontal region of the brain" (partly by oxidising the blood).
 Tratak where you concentrate on the flame of a candle, gives a better balance in the brain and strengthens and cleanses the eyes – it is also an important concentration technique.
 And finally, there is Shankhaprakshalana, intestinal cleansing:

 Shankhaprakshalana

 Here we have the most comprehensive cleansing process, which cleanses all the way from the mouth to the anus.
-In Sanskrit, the approximately seven meter long folded intestine is called Shankhaprakshalana means to wash thoroughly.
-In certain texts, Shankhaprakshalana is also named Varisara Dhauti.
+In Sanskrit, the approximately seven meter long folded intestine gets its name from the conch shankha.
+Prakshalana means to wash thoroughly.
+In certain texts, Shankhaprakshalana is referred to as Varisara Dhauti.

 In the intestines, 'residue' accumulates, waste products remain sitting in the small folds of the intestines, around which tensions can arise, binding energy and affecting one's well-being.
 When the intestines are rinsed, the residue and tensions are removed.